 Online sales tax policy also has implications for the broader economy.
 A study conducted by prominent economist Arthur Laffer estimates that requiring online sellers to collect the same as local stores could increase gross domestic product by more than $500 billion and create 1.5 million new jobs by 2022.

 NRF advocates for sales tax fairness

-NRF has been the retail industry’s leading supporter of sales tax fairness for more than 15 years, saying Congress or the courts should create a level playing field that would allow all sellers to compete under the same sales tax rules.
+NRF has been the retail industry’s leading supporter of sales tax fairness for close to 20 years, saying Congress or the courts should create a level playing field that would allow all sellers to compete under the same sales tax rules.
 NRF has worked closely with members of Congress, governors, state tax officials and state legislators while also raising awareness of the issue through the news media and among the public.

 “The physical presence rule of Quill is unsound and incorrect,” the court said in its 24-page opinion.
 “Quill creates rather than resolves market distortions.”

 In overturning Quill, the court upheld a South Dakota law that requires online merchants with more than $100,000 in annual sales to state residents or 200 transactions with state residents to collect sales tax.